ikirja/easy-marketplace-reviews/README.md

 - [ ] Ozon Reviews
 - [ ] Proper error handler
-- [ ] REST API review response with stream
+- [ ] REST API review response with limits
+- [ ] Integrate with Easy-AI-Router: WB Reviews summarization
+- [x] REFACTOR to proper libs
 - [x] Create task only if there's no unfinished task
 - [x] Get All Tasks by desc date
 - [x] Ability to mark task as Completed